 Disability – Equality Act 2010

-The Equality Act 2010 aims to provide rights to disabled people and prevent disability discrimination (treating disabled people less favorably than non-disabled people) and harassment.
+The Equality Act 2010 aims to provide rights to disabled people and prevent disability discrimination (treating disabled people less favourably than non-disabled people) and harassment.

 The Equality Act provides legal rights for disabled people in the areas of: